Engaging community, expanding Indigenous leadership

 - Working groups established and tasks assigned

-- Identify a process to recognize the contributions of Indigenous students, staff, faculty, alumni and community through complementary initiatives, including:
+- Recognizing the contributions of Indigenous students, staff, faculty, alumni and community through complementary initiatives, including:

 - Offering and supporting Indigenous literacy training for all External Relations staff